Massa Marittima

 Cathedral of Massa Marittima

 It emerges at the top of a flight of steps in the beautiful Piazza Garibaldi, heart and focal point of the mediaeval city.
-Built in the 13th century in Romanesque-Gothic style, of note is the beautiful façade with arches and small loggias surmounted by pinnacles.
+Built in the 13 C in Romanesque-Gothic style, of note is the beautiful façade with arches and small loggias surmounted by pinnacles.
 The pointed bell tower is characterised by a series of fine four-light windows.
-The three naved interior preserves notable works of art such as the 14th century travertine baptismal font, a 13th century crucifix and the "Madonna delle Grazie" 14th century, attributed to Duccio di Buoninsegna.
+The three naved interior preserves notable works of art such as the 14 C travertine baptismal font, a 13 C crucifix and the "Madonna delle Grazie" 14 C, attributed to Duccio di Buoninsegna.
 The Duomo also preserves the "Natività" by Rutilio Manetti and on the high altar, the marble sculpture "Arca di San Cerbone", a masterpiece of Siennese school.

 13th century building with an elegant façade adorned by mullioned windows and coats of arms.
 It houses the "Archaeological Museum" with many Roman and Etruscan finds and the "Pinacoteca" picture gallery where the "Maestà" by Ambrogio Lorenzetti and some works by Sassetta and Sano di Pietro are on display.

-Romanesque building in the 13th century, created by the merging of three tower-houses.
+Romanesque building in the 13 C, created by the merging of three tower-houses.

 attractive covered spring (click the picture for a larger view)